Apply for the Master of Fine Arts (MFA) through the Dunedin campus in 2023Apply Now

-- Amendments (regulation 5(d) (ii)) and revisions (regulation 5(d) (iii)) shall be completed by the specific date to be determined by the Programme Co-ordinator.
+- Amendments (regulation 5(e) (ii)) and revisions (regulation 5(e) (iii)) shall be completed by the specific date to be determined by the Convener of Examiners.

 - A candidate shall be permitted to revise and resubmit the production work and exegesis for examination once only.

 - If revised and resubmitted work (production work and exegesis) is finally accepted, the result shall be either ‘Pass’ or ‘Fail’ (i.e. ungraded) and without eligibility for the award of the degree with distinction or credit.

 - Where the examiners cannot agree on a result, the Convener of Examiners should so report to the Pro-Vice-Chancellor (Humanities) or nominee who shall arrive at a decision after consulting a referee who should normally be external to the University.

 Level of Award of the Degree